PM Modi is driving India’s car while looking only into the rear-view mirror, says Rahul Gandhi

 “I think the simplest way to describe this fight is that on one side you have Mahatma Gandhi and on the other side Nathuram Godse,” Gandhi said.

-In Sunday’s speech, Gandhi also mentioned the train accident in Odisha’s Balasore, which killed at least 275 people and wounded 1,000 others on June 2, saying that the ministers in the Congress government used to take responsibility in cases of mishaps.
+In Sunday’s speech, Gandhi mentioned the train accident in Odisha’s Balasore, which killed at least 275 people and wounded 1,000 others on June 2, saying that the ministers in the Congress government used to take responsibility in cases of mishaps.

 “I remember a train accident when the Congress was in power,” he said.
 “The Congress did not get up and say it is the fault of the British that the train has crashed.
 The Congress minister said that it’s my responsibility and I’m resigning.
 So this is a problem we have back home, we make excuses and we are not accepting the reality we are faced with.”